 Can you work out how to play the game?

 What do you think the rules might be?

-If you are unable to view the video, here are the rules of the game:
+If you are unable to view the video, the rules of the game are hidden below.

-The second player places a counter on the board over one of the numbers and says that number.
+2. Player 2 places their counter on the game board over one of the numbers and says that number.

-The second player moves the same counter to cover a neighbouring number, adds on that number, and announces the total of the three numbers.
+4. Player 2 moves the same counter to cover a neighbouring number, adds on that number, and announces the 'running' total of the three numbers.

-The players take it in turns to slide the counter to cover a neighbouring number and to add that number to the total.
-The players must move when it is their turn and no 'jumping' is allowed.
+5. Players take it in turns to slide the counter to cover a neighbouring number and to add that number to the 'running' total.

 Why play this game?